 Statement of Purpose

-We are an independent Inspectorate, funded by the Ministry of Justice and reporting directly to the Secretary of State.
-Our purpose is to report on the effectiveness of work with adults and children who have offended.
-This is aimed at reducing reoffending, protecting the public, and improving the wellbeing of children at risk of reoffending, whoever undertakes this work.
+We are an independent Inspectorate, funded by the Ministry of Justice and report directly to the Secretary of State.
+Our purpose is to report on the effectiveness of work with adults and children and young people who have offended.
+This is aimed at reducing reoffending, protecting the public, and improving the well-being of children and young people at risk of reoffending, whoever undertakes this work.
 We inspect the quality and impact of services provided, and make recommendations designed to assist providers to continually improve the effectiveness of their services.